-James Russell Lingerfelt writes inspirational romantic realism.
-He was raised on a ranch in a north Alabama town of 750 people where he helped his dad and brother raise and doctor cattle.
-Lingerfelt was an average student in high school but excelled in literature, gravitating toward Emerson and Thoreau for their imagery of the North American countryside.
+James Russell Lingerfelt is a writer/producer specializing in inspirational, romantic realism.
+He has Irish, German and Cherokee ancestry.
+Lingerfelt was raised on a cattle and chicken ranch in a north Alabama town of 750 people.
+He was an average student in high school but excelled in literature, gravitating toward Emerson and Thoreau.
 He served in the Student Government and started at point guard on the varsity basketball team.

 James Russell's brother is Dewey Wayne Lingerfelt, a chemical engineer and lead singer for the award winning Texas country music group, The Dewey Wayne Band.
-His mother raised her sons as a stay-at-home mom, and is now a retired middle school math teacher.
-His father worked thirty years as a manager at a rubber factory with perfect attendance.
-Following his retirement, he volunteered as their hometown mayor for a term.
+His mother raised her sons as a stay-at-home mom and is now a retired middle school math teacher.
+His father worked thirty years as a manager at a rubber factory with perfect attendance and volunteered as their hometown mayor following retirement.

 Lingerfelt began writing his first book at age nineteen and finished it before graduating from Auburn.
 The Warrior of Ephes Dammim: When Teenagers Overcome their Giants.
 Written as a pamphlet to instruct teenagers in how to maintain their integrity and survive social pressures in high school, the book was published by the small literary press, Choate Publishing.
 Over a course of two years, the book became one of the highest selling books in the company's history.
 The following year, when the publisher requested to run a second print of the book, Lingerfelt refused, saying he no longer agreed with most of the book's message.